 Memorial Service Decoration Ideas

 The decor you select for the day of remembrance will set the tone for the memorial service etiquette guests should exhibit.
 If you’re going for a casual, low key day that will consist of an informal setting, jokes and laughter, the atmosphere should reflect that.
 If you want a somber, quiet, reflective day, you can have a more elegant look and feel to the decor.

 Classic flowers - Flowers are the hallmark of an elegant memorial service.
 Whites and pinks along with striking dark green leaves and accents can be the perfect, classic way to set the tone for a sophisticated day.

-Painting or framed artwork – If you have time, having a painting made of your loved one can be a sweet tribute and add a special touch to the day.
-It’s also something the family will cherish forever.
+Painting or framed artwork - If you have time, having a painting made of your loved one can be a sweet tribute and add a special touch to the day.
+You can also print and frame a favorite photo of your loved one.
+Either way, this is sure to be something the family will cherish forever.

 DIY centerpieces - Whether you’re on a budget or not, creating centerpieces yourself can not only create a beautiful setting, it can also allow you to bring in pieces that symbolize your loved one’s character and personality.
 For example, if they were an avid hiker, an outdoors person or a fishing and camping aficionado, use sprigs of pine trees or wildflowers as decor.

 Beach setting - Beach memorial service ideas can be both breathtaking and magical.
 The crashing waves on the sand, candles in glass hurricanes, seashells on the tables, all create a somewhat mystical space fit to say goodbye to a loved one.
 There’s something about the grand beauty and power of the ocean that makes beach ceremonies unlike any other.
 Can’t get to a beach?
 Bring the beach indoors using the same sand, seashell and candle decor on tables.